Black Friday Deal! $100 off any skincare treatment with a new membership sign-up!

 Myth #3: You’ll lose weight without dieting or exercising

 This one is more complicated than a straight “Yes or No.” Let’s dive into it!
 Can you lose weight without restricting your food intake or exercising more?
 Yes, you will.
 However – the reason is that Semaglutide suppresses your appetite (making you not interested in eating) and will also slow down how your stomach empties (making it physically more difficult to eat large meals).
-So in a way – this medication is “doing the dieting for you” since you will, in fact, be taking in fewer calories.
+So in a way – this medication is “doing the dieting for you” since you will be taking in fewer calories.
 In our opinion – this is a bit of a semantics question.

 When you are on Semaglutide you will, at a certain point, come to a plateau.
 This means that your weight loss will stop for a few weeks.
 To push through these plateaus, we recommend adding intermittent fasting and moderate exercise to give the medication a helping hand.
 Also – our real goal is not just to lose the pounds briefly – right?
 It is to take the weight off permanently and live a healthier lifestyle.
 That is why at RESTOR we encourage all of our patients to use their time on Semaglutide to learn better eating and exercise habits.